Herbarium specimens contain valuable information about the distribution and use of plants, and the history and practice of plant collecting.

 Databasing specimens also has significant curatorial benefits.
 By having specimen information available in digital format, the delicate collections can be handled less frequently, and curators can quickly appraise the collection and keep track of loans and exchange.

-At the National Herbarium of Victoria (MEL) over 90 per cent of our Australian collection and about 15 per cent of the foreign collection has been databased.
-The majority of MEL's Australian collection was databased during the Australia's Virtual Herbarium (AVH) project.
+At the National Herbarium of Victoria, over 90 per cent of our Australian collection and about 15 per cent of the foreign collection has been databased.
+The majority of Royal Botanic Gardens Victoria's Australian collection was databased during the Australia's Virtual Herbarium (AVH) project.
 The John T. Reid Charitable Trusts and the Hugh D.T.
 Williamson Foundation have also provided generous support for the databasing of our collections.

-A project to finish databasing MEL's foreign Fabaceae collection was recently completed.
+A project to finish databasing Royal Botanic Gardens Victoria's foreign Fabaceae collection was recently completed.
 In addition to the contribution from dedicated databasing projects, each year curation staff database thousands of specimens received as exchange or donations, as well as foreign specimens that are requested on loan.

 The process of databasing herbarium specimens varies from the straightforward to the outright bewildering.
 Most recent collections are accompanied by comprehensive and legible collecting notes that can easily be transcribed into the database.
 Many historical specimens, on the other hand, bear very scant collecting details and require detective work to fill in the gaps.